-Backing up a bit, making cinnamon buns goes something like this: Mix the dough.
+So, in short, making cinnamon buns goes like this: Mix the dough.
 Let it rise.
 Roll it out.
 Put down the filling.
 Roll.
 Slice.
+(Freeze here, if you're going that route).
 Another rise.
 Bake.
-You can see most of the steps in the pictures up above.
-Lotta sprinkles her cinnamon buns with pearl sugar before baking, which gives them a nice crunchy top, but I know a lot of people like a thick slathering of icing.
-I served these w/ raw sugar on top and icing on the side.
-I used the icing from these hermit cookies.
+Lotta sprinkles her cinnamon buns with pearl sugar before baking, which gives them a nice crunchy top, but I know a lot of people like a thick slathering of icing - to the horror of some Swedes, I might add ;)...
+I served these w/ raw sugar on top and icing on the side, and used the icing from these hermit cookies.
 Might I suggest a splash of bourbon as well?
 You can actually flavor the icing any number of ways...

 - More Cinnamon Recipes -

 I imagine these would be extra special if you used this Moroccan Baharat-Cinnamon Rose Blend in place of the cinnamon.
 And a bit of lemon zest grated onto the filling just before rolling (or sprinkled into the bottom of the baking dish) might be nice.
 If you plan on freezing any of the pre-baked cinnamon rolls, here's what you want to do.
 Freeze them for an hour on a baking sheet or until they'll hold their shape, then drop them into a freezer bag, squeeze out any air and seal well.
 The night before you want rolls for brunch, thaw them overnight on your counter top, covered with a clean dish towel, and bake per the instructions below any time the following morning.